opengeospatial/ogcapi-coverages/README.md

 Retrieve bands B02, B03 and B04 (field selection a.k.a. "range subsetting").

-`GET /collections/myCoverage/coverage?scale-size=Lon(800),Lat(400)`
+`GET /collections/myCoverage/coverage?resolution=Lon(0.25),Lat(0.25)`

-Retrieve a the coverage at a resolution of 800 cells for the longitude axis and 400 cells for the latitude axis.
+Retrieve a the coverage at a resolution of 0.25 degrees / cell for the latitude and longitude axes.

-`GET /collections/myCoverage/coverage?scale-factor=2`

-Retrieve a the coverage at a downsampled (2x) resolution.

-`GET /collections/myCoverage/coverage?scale-axes=Lon(2)`
+`GET /collections/myCoverage/coverage?crs=[EPSG:3395]&resolution=E(500),N(500)`

-Retrieve a the coverage at a downsampled (2x) resolution for the longitude axis.
+Retrieve a the coverage in a Mercator CRS, at a resolution of 500 meters / cell for the easting and northing axes.

 ### Conformance Classes